sapnasharmanaresh/blood-bank/posts/2012-11-02-social-magazine.md

 ---

 Much like traditional newspapers, corporate in-house magazines are struggling to find effective ways to present their content online and to engage their readership.
-The biggest challenge seems to be to strike a good balance between Web 2.0's social media and existing print issues.
+The biggest challenge seems to strike a good balance between Web 2.0's social media and existing print issues.

 ![Social Magazine screenshot](http://i.imgur.com/epJSM.jpg)